Enumerativity of virtual Tevelev degrees: Asymptotic enumerativity

 Hypersurfaces $X_e\subset \bP^{r+1}$ are homogeneous spaces for $e=1$ and $2$.
 By Theorem \ref{thm_g/p}, the virtual Tevelev degrees are enumerative for all curve classes of sufficiently high degree (depending upon the genus).
 While a direct approach to the geometric Tevelev degrees is explained in the $e=1$ case in \cite{fl}, how to directly calculate the geometric Tevelev degrees for quadrics in the asympototic range (and to match the the quadric formula of Theorem \ref{quadric}) is an interesting question in projective geometry.

 For cubic hypersurfaces $X_3 \subset \bP^{r+1}$, the virtual Tevelev degrees are calculated in \cite{bp} for all $r\geq 3$ by the simple formula of Theorem \ref{virtualtev_hypersurface}.
 By Theorem \ref{thm_hypersurface}, the virtual Tevelev degrees are enumerative for all curves classes of sufficiently high degree (depending upon the genus) for all $r\geq 5$.
-Again, a classical explanation is missing here.

 \begin{question} Find a direct calculation of the geometric Tevelev degrees in the asymptotic range for hypersurfaces via the projective geometry of curves. \end{question}